A proof of N.Takahashi's conjecture for $(\mathbb{P}^2,E)$ and a refined sheaves/Gromov-Witten correspondence: Abstract

 \section{Abstract}

 We prove N.\ Takahashi's conjecture determining the contribution of each contact point in genus-$0$ maximal contact Gromov--Witten theory of $\PP^2$ relative to a smooth cubic $E$.
-This is a new example of a question in Gromov--Witten theory which can be fully solved despite the presence of contracted components and multiple covers.
-The proof relies on a tropical computation of the Gromov--Witten invariants and on the interpretation of the tropical picture as describing wall-crossing in the derived category of coherent sheaves on $\PP^2$, giving a translation of the original Gromov--Witten question into a known statement about Euler characteristics of moduli spaces of one-dimensional Gieseker semistable sheaves on $\PP^2$.
+This is a new example of a question in Gromov--Witten theory that can be fully solved despite the presence of contracted components and multiple covers.
+The proof relies on a tropical computation of the Gromov--Witten invariants and on the interpretation of the tropical picture as describing wall-crossing in the derived category of coherent sheaves on $\PP^2$.

 The same techniques allow us to prove a new sheaves/Gromov--Witten correspondence, relating Betti numbers of moduli spaces of one-dimensional Gieseker semistable sheaves on $\PP^2$, or equivalently refined genus-$0$ Gopakumar--Vafa invariants of local $\PP^2$, with higher-genus maximal contact Gromov--Witten theory of $(\PP^2,E)$.
 The correspondence involves the non-trivial change of variables $y=e^{i \hbar}$, where $y$ is the refined/cohomological variable on the sheaf side, and $\hbar$ is the genus variable on the Gromov--Witten side.
 We explain how this correspondence can be heuristically motivated by a combination of mirror symmetry and hyperkähler rotation.